 6.1B Term of Office

-The term of office of a Party Representative and Alternate Representatives in each case representing Offshore Transmission Owners shall be a period expiring on 31 March every year following the Offshore Go-Live Date and from 01 January 2017, a period expiring on 31 March every two years.
+The term of office of a Party Representative and Alternate Representatives in each case representing Offshore Transmission Owners or Competitively Appointed Transmission Owners shall be a period expiring on 31 March every year following the Offshore Go-Live Date and from 01 January 2017, a period expiring on 31 March every two years.
 A Party Representative and Alternate Representative shall be eligible for reappointment on expiry of their term of office.

 6.1C Removal from Office